Verizon Needs Industry Consolidation

 Verizon saw resiliency in customers with retail postpaid phone churn down at only 0.75%.
 A definite sign that subs like the unlimited data plans as churn peaked back during Q1 requiring the implementation of the unlimited data plan.
 Total retail postpaid churn reached 1.15% during Q1 and has now dipped back to the early 2016 levels.
 Basically, if Verizon offers reasonable pricing, consumers will remain on the network.

 This is where the crux of the problem occurs.
-T-Mobile recently announced a free subscription to Netflix (NFLX) that one ups the unlimited data plan.
+T-Mobile recently announced a free subscription to Netflix (NFLX) that one-ups the unlimited data plan.
 While Verizon spent most of the earnings call discussing the unlimited data plan benefits in stabilizing subs, the wireless giant seemed to have no solution to the free video offering.

 Specifically, CFO Matthew Ellis mentioned the following on the call surrounding the new Apple (AAPL) devices:

 ...if you are paying $1,000 for a new handset you are going to want to be on a good network.
-So we are very confident that we will get more than our fair share of that activity when it comes through in the fourth quarter, but obviously, we will wait to see exactly how that plays out.
+So, we are very confident that we will get more than our fair share of that activity when it comes through in the fourth quarter, but obviously, we will wait to see exactly how that plays out.

 Verizon remains in a position of responding to the market versus dictating because the wireless giant has a profitable consumer base that the company hopes to maintain at current pricing levels.
 Consumers prefer to use the Verizon network until getting a better deal and the market has already seen deals for the new Apple products.
 Will Verizon have to answer?

 AT&T (T) is offering the iPhone 8 as part of a BOMO (buy one smartphone, get one free) deal.
 While Sprint is offering a $350 discount on the smartphone per the home page.
-The $1,000 iPhone X will attract plenty of special offers to attract premium customers as pre orders start this week.
+The $1,000 iPhone X will attract plenty of special offers to attract premium customers as pre-orders start this week.

 Source: Sprint website